 To be eligible for availability pay during Phase I, you will have to be assigned to a truck, deemed available for work during specified time-frames (as determined solely by the Company and subject to change at the Company’s sole discretion), and not be given sufficient load assignments during that time-frame to surpass the availability pay allotment.

 Availability pay recognizes your availability to work but lack of load assignments during specified time-frames after placement on a truck.
 The determination of availability for purposes of this program is at the sole discretion of the Company.
 This method of compensation and corresponding pay allotment are not a guarantee of specific wages on any pay check, not a promise of a certain rate of pay, not a reflection of hours worked during any pay period, and not an indication of being on call or on standby.
 Moreover, any compensation based on availability shall not be used as the basis for the accrual of any benefits or leave time.
 The calculation and amount of availability compensation varies depending on your state of employment as well as your tenure.
 All amounts of availability pay offered by the Company at any time reflect potential gross, not net pay.
-Drivers hired on or after May 27, 2019, will not be eligible for availability pay and/or any guaranteed pay based on availability after Phase 1.
+Drivers are not eligible for availability pay and/or any guaranteed pay based on availability after Phase 1.

 Additional Detail about Training Period Calculations:

 The Training period generally consists of a minimum of 165 hours behind the wheel, which takes approximately 1 month to complete.
 The estimate of average pay in Training is based on full-time weeks for drivers who were in Training as of the weeks of pay from April 2019 to March 2020, with a potential adjustment for any pay increases or augmentations that may have occurred during or since that period.